Notice of Elections for the Community & Voluntary College

 Election Rules and Process:

-- Only groups who were members of Clare PPN on 20th of May 2018 are eligible to vote in these elections.
+- Only groups who were members of Clare PPN on Monday, 18th September are eligible to participate in these elections.

 - No person can represent Clare PPN on more than one external committee or body.

 How to nominate a candidate: